 Whole soybeans contain a huge amount of nutrients.

-100 grams of mature, cooked, whole soybeans are high in manganese, selenium, copper, potassium, phosphorus, magnesium, iron, calcium, vitamin B6, riboflavin (B2), thiamine (B1), and vitamin K.
+100 grams of mature, cooked, whole soybeans contain high amounts of manganese, selenium, copper, potassium, phosphorus, magnesium, iron, calcium, vitamin B6, riboflavin (B2), thiamine (B1) and vitamin K.

-This same serving of soybeans also contains 173 calories, 9 grams of fat, 10 grams of carbs (6 of which are fiber), and 17 grams of protein.
+This same serving of soybeans also contains 173 calories, 9 grams of fat, 10 grams of carbohydrates (6 of which are fiber), and 17 grams of protein.

-More or less significant amounts of soy products should be eaten with salt, because soybeans are quite high in salt. phytates(substances that bind minerals and reduce their absorption).
+More or less significant amounts of soy products should be eaten with salt, because soybeans contain quite a high phytates(substances that bind minerals and reduce their absorption).

 Note: soybeans are a pretty good source of protein.
-They are not as rich in protein as meat or eggs, but better than most other plant-based proteins.
-However, when soybeans are processed at high temperatures, some proteins may denature and this will significantly reduce their quality.
+They are not as rich in protein as meat or eggs, but are better than most other plant proteins.
+However, when soybeans are processed at high temperatures, some proteins can become denatured and this significantly reduces their quality.

 The fatty acids in soybeans are mainly omega-6 polyunsaturated fats.
-This is not the best news, because data from randomized trials suggests that too much omega-6 in the diet can lead to inflammation and all sorts of health problems.
-For this reason, it is very important to avoid eating soy oil (and other vegetable oils high in omega-6s) and processed foods that contain it.
+This is not the best news, because evidence from randomized trials suggests that too much omega-6 in the diet can lead to inflammation and all sorts of health problems.
+For this reason, it is very important to avoid eating soybean oil (and other vegetable oils high in omega-6) and processed foods that contain it.

-It must be borne in mind that the nutritional composition of soy significantly depends on the type of food.
-Whole soybeans are highly nutritious, while refined soy derivatives such as soy protein and soybean oil are not nutritious at all.
+It must be kept in mind that the nutritional composition of soy depends significantly on the type of food.
+Whole soybeans are very nutritious, while refined soy derivatives such as soy protein and soybean oil are not nutritious at all.

-Soy is a product so "controversial" that it is necessary to talk about its beneficial properties only by mentioning its harm to health.
+Soy is such a “controversial” product that one can only talk about its beneficial properties by mentioning its harm to health.

-A fairly large number of studies show that soy has an extremely beneficial effect on cholesterol levels (reduces it).
-But you need to keep in mind that lowering blood cholesterol levels by eating soy products is not yet a guarantee of reducing the risk of cardiovascular disease.
+Quite a large number of studies show that soy has an extremely beneficial effect on cholesterol levels (reduces it).
+But you need to keep in mind that lowering blood cholesterol levels by consuming soy products does not yet guarantee a reduction in the risk of cardiovascular disease.

 Observational studies on this subject show rather conflicting results.
-Some results tell us that there is progress in reducing the risk of heart disease, others that there is no such progress at all.
+The results of some tell us that there is progress in reducing the risk of heart disease, while others tell us that there is no such progress at all.

-Another (and rather important) fact: soy contains a large amount of biologically active compounds called isoflavones, which function like phytoestrogens- plant compounds that, according to research, can activate estrogen receptors in the human body.
+Another (and quite important) fact: soy contains a large amount of bioactive compounds called isoflavones, which function as phytoestrogens- plant compounds that, according to research, can activate estrogen receptors in the human body.

-Frequent consumption of soy can result in decreased estrogen activity due to isoflavones blocking the normal activity of pre-existing, more potent estrogen, or may result in increased estrogen activity due to receptor-activating isoflavones.
-These conclusions were made after receiving relevant results from randomized, controlled trials.
+Frequent consumption of soy may result in decreased estrogen activity due to isoflavones blocking the normal activity of pre-existing, more potent estrogen, or may result in increased estrogen activity due to isoflavones activating the receptors.
+These conclusions were reached after relevant results from randomized, controlled trials.

-Based on the foregoing, the question quite logically arises: how, in this case, the use of soy affects the male body?
+Based on the above, the question quite logically arises: how, in this case, does eating soy affect the male body?

-Observations on laboratory rats have shown that an increase in soy in the diet of the mother leads to negative consequences in the development of male fetuses.
+Observations of laboratory rats have shown that an increase in soy in the mother's diet leads to negative consequences in the development of male fetuses.

-However, humans are not rats.
+However, people are not rats.
 In the case of observational studies conducted among men, the results are again inconsistent.

-So, one study conducted in the infertility clinic showed that those men whose diet includes soy have a reduced sperm count.
+Thus, one study conducted in a fertility clinic showed that those men whose diet included soy had a lower sperm count.

 Another study shows that 40 milligrams of soy isoflavones consumed by men for 4 months had no negative effect and did not affect sperm quality.

-Since both sources do not cause mistrust, one involuntarily has to think: maybe it’s not soy at all?
+Since both sources do not cause distrust, one inevitably has to think: perhaps it’s not soy at all?

-A study in 37 Japanese adults found that eating 30 grams of soybeans for 3 months led to an increase in thyroid-stimulating hormone (TSH), a marker of thyroid dysfunction.
+A study of 37 Japanese adults found that eating 30 grams of soybeans for 3 months resulted in increased levels of thyroid-stimulating hormone (TSH), a marker of thyroid dysfunction.

-Many subjects experienced symptoms of hypothyroidism, including general malaise, constipation, drowsiness, and an enlarged thyroid gland.
+Many study subjects experienced symptoms of hypothyroidism, including general malaise, constipation, drowsiness and an enlarged thyroid gland.
 These symptoms went away after they stopped consuming soybeans.

-However, Western scientists believe that soy has no effect or only a very mild effect on thyroid function in humans, as there are other studies to support this view.
+However, Western scientists believe that soy has no or only a very mild effect on thyroid function in humans, as there are other studies that support this opinion.

-Important: in any case, people with impaired normal functioning of the thyroid gland are not recommended to get involved in the use of soy products.
+Important: In any case, people with disorders of the normal functioning of the thyroid gland are not recommended to get carried away with consuming soy products.

-Due to their estrogenic activity, isoflavones are often used as a natural alternative to estrogen drugs to relieve menopausal symptoms.
-In fact, isoflavones can reduce menopausal symptoms and also reduce the risk of bone loss in older women, much like estrogen replacement therapy.
+Due to their estrogenic activity, isoflavones are often used as a natural alternative to estrogen medications to relieve menopausal symptoms.
+In fact, isoflavones may reduce menopausal symptoms and also reduce the risk of bone loss in older women, much like estrogen replacement therapy.

 This is good news.
-But, as we already know, every advantage of soy has a downside - a disadvantage.
-In this case, it is the fact that many scientists believe that soy foods increase the risk of breast cancer.
+But, as we already know, every advantage of soybeans has a downside - a disadvantage.
+In this case, it is the fact that many scientists believe that soy products increase the risk of breast cancer.

 In one study, 48 women were divided into two groups.
-One group ate according to their usual scheme, others added 60 g of soy protein to the usual scheme.
+One group ate their usual diet, while the others added 60 grams of soy protein to their usual diet.

 After just 14 days, the soy protein group had a significant increase in the number of epithelial cells in their breasts (these are the same cells that can turn cancerous over time).

-The indicators are rather unpleasant, but in this case it is important to understand that we are talking only about observational studies.
-Any result of observational studies that is not confirmed by clinical studies should be considered with a great deal of caution, because. observational studies cannot be 100% reliable.
+The indicators are quite unpleasant, but in this case it is important to understand that we are talking only about observational studies.
+Any result of observational studies that is not confirmed by clinical studies should be considered with great caution, because Observational studies may not be 100% reliable.

 Clinical studies show that soy isoflavones do not have any significant negative effect on the development of cancer cells.
 And even vice versa.
-A study conducted in Harbin on the effect of soy isoflavones on breast cancer recurrence and mortality in patients receiving adjuvant hormone therapy showed that the use of soy isoflavones in significant amounts reduces the risk of cancer recurrence in this category of patients.
+A study conducted in Harbin on the effect of soy isoflavones on breast cancer recurrence and mortality in patients receiving adjuvant hormone therapy showed that consumption of soy isoflavones in significant quantities reduced the risk of cancer recurrence in this category of patients.

 Scientists around the world agree that using soy in baby food is a very bad idea.

-In one study, it became clear that newborn girls who were fed a high soy formula had significantly more breast tissue by the age of two than those who were fed breast milk or cow's milk products.
+One study found that newborn girls who were fed high-soy formula had significantly more breast tissue by age two than those who were fed breast milk or cow's milk-based products.

 Another study found that girls who were fed foods high in soy were much more likely to go through puberty at an earlier age.

-There is also scientific evidence that soy consumption in infancy can lead to longer menstrual cycles and increased menstrual pain in adulthood.
+There is also scientific evidence that consuming soy during infancy can lead to a longer menstrual cycle and increased menstrual pain in adulthood.

-There is no doubt that breast milk is by far the best food for babies.
-For women who cannot breastfeed, cow's milk formula is a much better option than soy formula, which should only be used as a last resort.
+There is no doubt that breast milk is by far the best nutrition for babies.
+For women who cannot breastfeed, cow's milk-based formulas are a much better option than soy-based formulas, which should only be used as a last resort.

 Conclusion

-It is known for certain that many Asian peoples consumed soy without apparent problems.
+It is known for certain that many Asian peoples consumed soy without visible problems.

-In fact, these populations tend to be in much better health than Western populations, although they, too, have begun to suffer from "Western" diseases now that the Western diet has invaded their countries.
+In fact, these populations tend to be in much better health than Western populations, although they too have already begun to suffer from "Western" diseases, now that the Western diet has invaded their countries.

-The fact is that Asian populations usually consume fermented soy products such as natto, miso and tempeh.
+The fact is that Asian populations tend to consume fermented soy products, such as natto, miso and tempeh.

-Fermented soy destroys phytic acid, although it is not free from isoflavones.
+Fermented soy destroys phytic acid, although it is not free of isoflavones.

-Natto (a traditional Japanese food made from fermented soybeans) can be especially beneficial because it contains significant amounts of vitamin K2, which is important for cardiovascular and bone health.
+Natto (a traditional Japanese food made from fermented soybeans) may be especially beneficial because it contains significant amounts of vitamin K2, which is important for cardiovascular health and bone health.

-The question of the use of soy products is primarily a matter of dosages.
-Phytoestrogens, consumed in small amounts, do not cause much harm.
+The issue of consuming soy products is primarily a matter of dosage.
+Phytoestrogens consumed in small quantities do not cause much harm.

-If you are going to consume soy, choose fermented soy products and use them in small amounts.
-As for infants, pregnant and lactating women and people with diagnosed thyroid problems, the use of soy and its derivatives is highly undesirable for them.
+If you are going to consume soy, choose fermented soy products and use them in small quantities.
+As for infants, pregnant and lactating women and people with diagnosed thyroid problems, consuming soy and its derivatives is highly undesirable for them.

 Soy - the benefits and harms of this product have been discussed by doctors, nutritionists and the media for several decades.
-What opinion should a simple consumer adhere to?
-Consider the composition of soy, its positive and negative properties, as well as the ability to affect health.
+Which opinion should the common consumer adhere to?
+Let's consider the composition of soy, its positive and negative properties, as well as its ability to influence health.

-The usefulness of soybeans was known in ancient China.
+The benefits of soybeans were known back in Ancient China.
 It was from this country that the use of soy products spread throughout the world.
-A large number of nutrients and low calorie content attract people who monitor their health.
-Vegetable protein is needed by athletes, vegetarians, fasting people and those who are struggling with various diseases.
+A large amount of nutrients and low calorie content attract people who care about their health.
+Plant protein is needed by athletes, vegetarians, fasting people and those who are struggling with various diseases.

-The benefits and harms of soy are not yet fully understood.
+The benefits and harms of soy have not yet been fully studied

-Every year the consumption of soy products is increasing.
+The consumption of soy products is increasing every year.
 What is the reason for such popularity?
-Soy contains the following ingredients:
+Soy contains the following components:

 • 38 – 42% protein.
 Soy protein is not much inferior to animal protein, but is more easily absorbed by the body.